 Know before you go

-Parking informationParking is sometimes available at the Wildlife Trust office on the R at the first sharp bend; if not, please park in the village of Maeshafn and use the map provided to find one of the entrances to the reserve.
+Parking informationParking is sometimes available at the Wildlife Trust office on the R at the first sharp bend (please inform office staff to avoid your car being locked in); else park in Maeshafn and use the map provided to find one of the entrances to the reserve.

 Grazing animalsSheep, all year round.
 Ponies, August to December.
 Do not approach the ponies or sheep that graze the site.